China National Heavy Duty Truck Group: Group brands

+Markets

+MAN TGX based C7H 6x4 Tractors at Sitrak dealership in Welshpool, Western Australia.

+Australia

+Sitrak entered the Australian market with the C9H tractor truck and a BEV, which is under testing but promises 600 kWh and a 450 km range.
+Both of the trucks were displayed at the 2025 Brisbane Truck Show.
+C9H was launched the same day with a 600hp Weichai diesel engine supported with a 12-speed ZF AMT gearbox and had EBS, ACC, AEBS, HSA and FCWS safety systems.
+The truck has a rated GCM of 110 tons, which qualifies it for heavy goods and road train operations.

+Brazil

 Sinotruk sells trucks in various South American countries.
 They came to Brazil in response to a group of businessmen with experience in the transportation industry.
 Sinotruk has sold 2,000 vehicles thus far.
 Sinotruk began building their first plant outside China in 2013 with an initial investment of more than 300 million dollars.
 Its location will be in Lages, Brazil.